mraszyk/rc2sql/nf/README.md

 LEFT JOIN faster than EXCEPT on equal attributes
 LEFT JOIN faster than EXCEPT on distinct attributes Query 1, 2 are in ENF
-Query 3, 4, 5 are in SRNF (slightly faster)
+Query 3, 4, 5 are in SRNF (similar performance)

 enf3: P(x, y) AND (Q(x) OR NOT R(y))
 ====================================